Sharp threshold for percolation on expanders: Threshold phenomenon for the appearance of a giant component

 The last piece we need for the proof is the fact that the mean grows at least linearly in the super-critical phase.
-This can be proved using the expansion property as follows:
+This can be proved using the expansion property as follows: \begin{lemm} Let $\alpha\in\ ]0,1/2[$ and $c\in\ ]0,1[$.
+There is a positive constant~$C'$, depending only on $\alpha$, $c$, $b$ and $d$, such that for $n$ large enough, and for every $p\in [p_{n,\alpha}(c),p_{n,1-\alpha}(c)]$,